leilin1995/Rich-Geological-Features-Are-All-You-Need/README.md

 This project is released under the [MIT license](LICENSE).

 # Test results
+We compare the deep learning model trained on the proposed dataset with the most popular open-source fault identification study, [FaultSeg3D](https://github.com/xinwucwp/faultSeg), on multiple datasets.
+The neural network architectures we use are both 3D U-net.
+The training dataset of FaultSeg3D contains only dip, fold, and fault structures.
+The training dataset of our model includes dip, fold, unconformity, channel, cave, salt body, and composite fault structures.

 ## Test on synthetic examples
 Fault identification results on three synthetic seismic cases.
 The first row shows the results from a case in the RichestSD test dataset.
 The second row presents results from a case in the FaultSegSD \cite{wu_faultseg3d_2019} validation dataset.
 The third row demonstrates results from a case in the ChannelSegSD \cite{gao_channelseg3d_2021} validation dataset. (a), (e), and (i) are input seismic images. (b), (f), and (j) show the labeled data.
 Note that (b) and (f) display fault labels, while (j) displays channel labels. (c), (g), and (k) present the fault probability predicted by the FaultSeg3D model \cite{wu_faultseg3d_2019} trained on the FaultSegSD dataset. (d), (h), and (l) display the fault probability predicted by the model trained on the RichestSD dataset proposed in this paper.![Figs/Synthetic.png](Figs/Synthetic.png)